categories

 Smart fridges are also becoming a popular option for restaurants due to their data collection capabilities.
 Some smart fridges can even be integrated with the Point of Sale (POS) system and used for real-time analytics and data gathering.
 This technology can assist restaurant staff in identifying which items in their inventory need replenishing and how many items the fridge can hold to avoid an excessive thermal transfer.

-6. Reduce waste
+6. Reduce Waste

 Food wastage